SaeedShurrab/SaeedShurrab.github.io/content/_index.md

       #     size: cover
       #     position: center
       #     parallax: false
-  # - block: markdown
+  - block: markdown
-  #   content:
+    content:
-  #     title: '✌🏻 My Research'
+      title: 'Research Focus ✌🏻'
-  #     subtitle: ''
+      subtitle: ''
-  #     text: |-
+      text: |-
-  #       Use this area to speak to your mission.
-I'm a research scientist in the Moonshot team at DeepMind.
-I blog about machine learning, deep learning, and moonshots.

-  #       I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.

-  #       Please reach out to collaborate 😃
+        <center> My current research focuses on developing foundation models for structured electronic health record (EHR) data, with a particular emphasis on advancing the retrieval of patients historical events for clinical prediction tasks via retrieval-augmented techniques.
+I am interested in creating value-aware and context-sensitive encodings that better capture the complexity of patient trajectories, enabling more accurate prediction, retrieval, and decision-support systems.
+Ultimately, my goal is to design machine learning methods that are both clinically meaningful and computationally robust, driving progress toward safer, more reliable, and patient-centered applications of artificial intelligence in healthcare.</center>
-  #   design:
+    design:
-  #     columns: '1'
+      columns: '1'
   - block: collection
     id: papers
     content: